Tips and tricks Best practice guides, FAQ & more

 An important part of a quality strategy is deciding who is responsible for what in your team.

-To devise a good strategy, you need a team that isn’t preoccupied by resource-heavy and time-consuming manual testing.
+To devise a good QA test automation strategy, you need a team that isn’t preoccupied by resource-heavy and time-consuming manual testing.

 Automating parts of the testing process can give you the time you need to make a thorough and effective quality strategy.

-By using a visual, no-code approach like Leapwork’s, you can avoid simply shunning QA into the hands of developers.
+By using a visual test automation approach like Leapwork’s, you can avoid simply shunning QA into the hands of developers.
 Because non-coders can test, the overall QA team can play a more active role in not only testing but producing a quality strategy.

 You will end up with a quality strategy that is both shared across your whole team and more informed by those who really know your product...